rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 <span class="caption">Listing 10-17: An attempt to use a reference whose value
 has gone out of scope</span>

-> Note: The example in Listing 10-17 and the next few examples declare
+> Note: The examples in Listings 10-17, 10-18, and 10-24 declare variables
-> variables without giving them an initial value, so the variable name exists
+> without giving them an initial value, so the variable name exists in the
-> in the outer scope.
-At first glance, this might appear to be in conflict with
+> outer scope.
+At first glance, this might appear to be in conflict with Rust’s
-> Rust having no null values.
-However, if we try to use a variable before
+> having no null values.
+However, if we try to use a variable before giving it
-> giving it a value, we’ll get a compile time error, which shows that Rust
+> a value, we’ll get a compile time error, which shows that Rust indeed does
-> indeed does not allow null values.
+> not allow null values.

 The outer scope declares a variable named `r` with no initial value, and the inner scope declares a variable named `x` with the initial value of `5`.
 Inside